5r1kanth/GDPFall24-Group05/README.md

      * **Progress Bar:** Visual representation of overall course completion.
      * **Upcoming Assignments:** List format showing due dates.
    * **Course Cards:** Two course cards side by side for quick access to current courses.
+   * **Calendar Integration:** Include an integrated calendar that shows assignment due dates, upcoming quizzes, scheduled live sessions, or office hours for a clear overview of tasks and deadlines.
    * **Notification Center:** Alerts section for new notifications and messages.
    * **Search Bar:** Centered for easy access to search for courses or resources.
    * **Community Links:** Quick links to forums or group discussions.